 - They are intelligent and can learn a few simple commands and tricks.

-- They can be trained to a litter box.
+- They can be trained to use a litter box.

-- They are incredibly sociable and are happiest when they are with other rabbits, their humans, or other animals.
+- They are incredibly sociable and happiest when with other rabbits, their humans, or other animals.

 - The average weight of an adult is only about 3 pounds.